|

 How to Fix Your Glazes - by Linda Arbuckle

-What do you do with
+What do you do with a busted glaze? |

-When glazes freeze, or when they dry out, or a dozen other things happen, they can lose the organic gums that keep the ingredients suspended for easy application.
-Learn how to use Epsom salts to flocculate your glaze again and keep those solid ingredients off the bottom of the jar.
+When glazes freeze, or when they dry out, or a dozen other things happen, they can lose the organic gums that keep your ingredients suspended for smooth application.
+Learn how Epsom salts can flocculate your glaze again and keep those solid ingredients from constantly settling down to the bottom of the jar. |

 For the full video clip of Linda's demonstration, and for more information about subscribing to Ceramic Arts Daily, click either image above to see the video.
-We highly recommend Ceramic Arts Daily as a resource for tips and techniques on many ceramic subjects.
+We highly recommend Ceramic Arts Daily as a resource for tips and techniques on many ceramic subjects. |

 Mixing Dry Glazes from Pre-Blended Materials